 The course will be taught as a balanced mixture of Biology, Chemistry and Physics.

-Separate Science (individual GCSEs in Physics, Chemistry and Biology) will be for students who are particularly talented in science and have achieved grade 6 or above by the end of Year 9.
-This decision will be made in consultation with the
+Separate Science (individual GCSEs in Physics, Chemistry and Biology) will be for students who are particularly talented in science and have achieved grade 6 or above by the ord of Year 9 by the end of Year 9.

 This decision will be made in consultation with the Head of Science and their Science teachers including their end of year assessments at the end of Year 9 and Year 10.
 Separate sciences are entered only at Higher tier; however, combined science students can be entered for both Higher and Foundation.